vishnu9315/commerce-parliament-playwright-framework/README.md

 - **LS/RS master-bulletin extraction (BRD UC-03) and e-Office integration** were not found in the live application during exploration and are therefore not automated — see `docs/application-overview.md` §5.13.

-## 13. Further reading

-- `docs/application-overview.md` — modules, roles, navigation, live-verified behavior
-- `docs/test-strategy.md` — prioritized scenarios, smoke/regression split, scoping decisions
-- `docs/test-data-strategy.md` — the PDF fixture catalog and why each one is (or isn't) used
-- `docs/locator-recommendations.md` — where a `data-testid` would help, and why
-- `docs/interview-guide.md` — how to talk through this framework in an interview